Why fintechs need to deliver superior digital customer service right now

 Zendesk makes it easier to do more with less.
 Here's how we help fintechs scale support operations seamlessly.

-Easy customization: Fintechs can easily scale, extend, and optimize with Zendesk as business needs change.
-Between our 1,000+ out-of-the-box integrations and powerful APIs, customers can bring all their critical data together in one place, with all their favorite apps.
-What’s more, fintechs can usually customize without the support of expensive outside consultants.
+Easy customisation: Fintechs can easily scale, extend and optimise with Zendesk as business needs change.
+Between our 1,000+ out-of-the-box integrations and powerful APIs, customers can bring all their critical data together in one place, with all their favourite apps.
+What's more, fintechs can usually customise without the support of expensive outside consultants.
 That saves time and money.

 "We used to extract reports manually from multiple systems, but Zendesk provides very rich data automatically," says Hendy Samosir, customer support manager at Coda Payments.
 "We have more detailed information on issues that we face daily.
 That means we can work towards an improvement in a heartbeat."